◷ Reading Time: 10 minutes

 - ZipPackage: Create a package zipped in one package file

-- Directory: Create separate folders inside given Destination
+- Directory: Create separate folders inside the given Destination

 - Inclusions: File types to be added.
 Add multiple extensions separated by commas